 However, the impacts of predators likely also vary based on their predatory behavior.
 For example, visually cryptic predators should only induce avoidance behaviors in bees that have experienced predation attempts (Ings et al. 2012), whereas obvious predators may reduce the likelihood of visiting a flower regardless of experience (but see Dawson and Chittka 2014).
 If the consequences of not detecting a predator are rarely realized by foragers (i.e., an extremely low chance of attack), ignoring the predator and visiting as many flowers as quickly as possible would maximize a bee’s foraging efficiency (Burns 2005).
 Moreover, while female solitary bees forage for nectar and pollen on flowers, males forage mainly for nectar, which takes less time, enabling males to visit flowers more frequently in search of mates, and ultimately leading to differential effects on the pollination of the flowers they visit (Ne'eman et al. 2006).
 However, nearly nothing has been reported on the response of both male and female solitary bees to cryptic flower-occupying predators.
 Understanding how solitary bees respond to predators and in more natural settings would provide important insights, not only into bee foraging strategies, but also their implications for pollination.

 To test whether a cryptic predator would affect the foraging behaviors of solitary bees, we experimentally manipulated predator presence on flowers in an experimental common garden and observed freely foraging solitary bee behaviors.
-The ambush bug, Phymata americana Melin, (Reduviidae) is one of the most common predators found on sunflowers across the plains of Colorado and attacks the most common sunflower visitors, solitary long-horned bees, Melissodes spp.
-Latreille (Apidae).
+The ambush bug, Phymata americana Melin, (Reduviidae) is one of the most common predators found on sunflowers across the plains of Colorado.
+While nothing is known about natural predation rates, we observed ambush bugs attacking the most common sunflower visitors, solitary long-horned bees, Melissodes spp.
+Latreille (Apidae) in 2014.
 To determine whether ambush bugs would affect the foraging behavior of long-horned bees we manipulated ambush bug presence on prairie sunflowers (Helianthus petiolaris (Nuttall), Asteraceae), and recorded the foraging behavior of bees while visiting predator occupied versus control flowers.
 Given that male and female bees exhibit sex-specific foraging behaviors, we also explored sex-specific responses of foraging bees to predators.
+In addition, we measure the spectral reflectance of ambush bugs and sunflowers, to assess their degree of crypsis.
 We predicted that if solitary long-horned bees were risk averse, they would respond to predators by modifying their foraging behaviors on predator occupied flowers.
 Specifically, we predicted that solitary bees would respond to flowers with predators by 1) visiting those flowers less frequently, 2) spending less time per visit, and 3) being less likely to collect pollen and nectar when visiting.
 In addition, if exposure to predators varied between male and female bees based on foraging behavior , we expect to observe 4) sex-specific behavioral responses to predators.

 Materials and Methods